TanujairamV/projects/README.md

             }
         }

-        // Initialize calculator when page loads
+        // Initialize calculator when page
         const calculator = new Calculator();
     </script>
 </body>